cascooscuro/REDsym/README.md

 It uses the ReleaseInfo2.txt files to extract: artists names, album name, year, codec, Catalogue number... and create the mirrored structure.

+REDsym does not modify or delete any of the source files or folders to be symlinked.

 It turns this structure:

 ```